IBM/osnoise/README.md

 Options :

-flag argument
+flag argument <br />
- -c  float : specifies the compute interval in msec (3.0 msec above) -t  int   : specifies the target measurement time in seconds (300 sec above) -x  int   : specifies the message size for exchange (100 bytes above) -n  int   : specifies the number of histogram bins (31 bins above) -m  char  : specifies the communication method (-m [exchange, allreduce, barrier]) -k  char  : specifies the compute kernel (-k [sqrt, lut]) -d        : requests a dump of all step times
+ -c  float : specifies the compute interval in msec (3.0 msec above) <br />
+ -t  int   : specifies the target measurement time in seconds (300 sec above) <br />
+ -x  int   : specifies the message size for exchange (100 bytes above) <br />
+ -n  int   : specifies the number of histogram bins (31 bins above) <br />
+ -m  char  : specifies the communication method (-m [exchange, allreduce, barrier]) <br />
+ -k  char  : specifies the compute kernel (-k [sqrt, lut]) <br />
+ -d        : requests a dump of all step times <br />
- -b        : requests an added barrier every 100 steps -h        : prints a short help message
+ -b        : requests an added barrier every 100 steps <br />
+ -h        : prints a short help message <br />

 With a 3.0 msec time interval for computation, and 100 byte message for exchange, the elapsed time should be totally dominated by computation, and the measurement